haachico/AchievoApp/README.md

 - **Edit and Delete Tasks:** Experience flexibility in task management.
 Edit existing tasks to reflect changes and delete tasks that are no longer needed, ensuring your task list remains dynamic and personalized.

+- **Toast Notifications:** Receive instant feedback on your actions with toast notifications.
+Whether adding, editing, or deleting tasks, the app utilizes the `react-toastify` library to provide visible and user-friendly notifications.

 ### Streamlined Task Organization

 - **Task Categories:** Efficiently organize your tasks into three meaningful categories - "Added," "Started," and "Completed."
 The application leverages the React-dnd library, enabling you to intuitively drag and drop tasks between these categories.